 Always copy an address directly from the recipient’s wallet.
 Confirm that you copied the full address by confirming the first and last few characters in the address.

 If you are sure the destination address is correct and your transaction was successful, then you may need to confirm that the wallet or exchange you sent assets to supports the asset you have sent.
-For example, Coinbase only supports one asset on the Celo blockchain: CELO (CGLD).
+For example, Coinbase only supports one asset on the Celo network: CELO (CGLD).
 So any cUSD or cEUR sent to a Coinbase address will not appear in your Coinbase account.
+Similarly, USDT on the Celo network cannot be received on the same address on the Ethereum network.
+Always check the network for each asset.

 In some cases, transactions are not indexed (recognized) by some wallets because they have yet to add support for ERC-20 transfers (transactions that use smart contracts to send funds).
 Valora users should avoid sending funds to wallets that do not support ERC-20 transfers.
 Some known wallets and exchanges are Bitget, AAX, and Midas wallet.